chineduCoded/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 **5-string_toupper.c** - Write a function that changes all lowercase letters of a string to uppercase.
 Prototype: char *string_toupper(char *);<br/><br/>
 **6-cap_string.c** - Write a function that capitalizes all words of a string.
 Prototype: char *cap_string(char *);<br/><br/>
 **7-leet.c** - Write a function that encodes a string into 1337.<br/><br/>
+**100-rot13.c** - Write a function that encodes a string using rot13.
+Prototype: char *rot13(char *); You can only use if statement once in your code.
+You can only use two loops in your code.
+You are not allowed to use switch.
+You are not allowed to use any ternary operation.<br/><br/>